Funigun/RecipeManager/README.md

 ---

 ## Project History & Key Points
-This project was created as part of a "WEB API Masters" course from Szko³a Dotneta platform.
+This project was created as part of a "WEB API Masters" course from Szkola Dotneta platform.

 - **September 2024**: Project started, following the course with controllers, clean architecture, CQRS, and the MediatR library.
 - **May 2025**: Refactored to Minimal API with Vertical Slice architecture; removed MediatR.